Silura 25 Global · The fast ocean crosser

 Wind propulsionBow kite, automated

-GeneratorNone — 48 V vessel
+GeneratorNone — 48 V vessel, 20 kW alternators

 Battery44 kWh LFP, 48 VDC